vermont42/ProgrammaticLayout/README.md

 Remove extraneous `import Foundation`s from starter project.

-Rename start app (but not repo) CatBreeds.
+Rename starter app (but not repo) CatBreeds.